openid/OpenYOLO-Spec/android/bbq.md

 receivers, a timeout SHOULD be used, after which absent responses MUST be treated as though the provider was unable to service the request.
 This is equivalent to a response message from the provider with no data-type specific message payload.
-It is recommended that a timeout of at least two seconds should be used; older Android devices under memory pressure may take this long to instantiate the broadcast receiver for the query handler and to allow it to process the request.
+A timeout of at least two seconds SHOULD be used; older Android devices under memory pressure can take this long to instantiate the broadcast receiver for the query handler and to allow it to process the request.
 Shorter timeouts MAY be used for particularly time sensitive queries, but with the expectation that providers may randomly fail to respond in time.